mdeburnay/dsa/Queue/Queue.md

 Queues are a basic, singly-linked data structure with algorithms to complete the logic of a queues functionality.

+Queues follow a FIFO (First In, First Out) principle - tiems added first are removed first.

 When working with queues, we will typically have three core functions:

 1. Enqueue - adding to the `tail` of the queue